 Rehabilitating Roe 8 is a collaboration between community organisations and government to transform the cleared area for the Roe 8 corridor into a young but thriving range of ecological communities.

 Want to know more?

 Keep up-to-date on what’s happening in the project by signing up for the Rehabilitating Roe 8 newsletter.

-Latest news and events visit What’s On page
+For all the latest news and events visit our What’s On page.